 Puerto Rico, formerly a Spanish armed force and naval base, is an U.S. territory and a small island in the Atlantic Ocean, with tropical climate (85F throughout the year) and beautiful, sun kissed beaches.
-Most people flock to this island to enjoy their time on the sand and under the sun and stay in the resorts and hotels that have mushroomed in the newer, i.e. Condado part of San Juan.
-However for lovers of some old world charm will find solace in the beauty and vivacity of its old town, a bridge and 10 min drive from the Condado/airport area.
+Most people flock to this island to enjoy their time on the beach resorts in the newer Condado part of San Juan.
+However for lovers of some old world charm will find solace in the beauty and vivacity of old town Puerto Rico which is a bridge and 10 min drive from the Condado/airport area.
 There are plenty of things to do in old San Juan which will mesmerize you with its beauty, colonial architecture, colorful houses and of course, a lot of history hanging on to its air like a musty cobweb.
-I have visited this city twice and have explored the many attractions of Old San Juan simply by walking everywhere on its cobbled streets.
-So here is an account of my self-guided tour of Old San Juan, which covers most of the sightseeing in old town if you have three days in hand.
+I have visited this city twice and have explored the old San Juan attractions simply by walking everywhere on its cobbled streets.
+So here is an account of my self-guided tour of old San Juan, which covers most of the sightseeing in old town if you have three days in hand.
 So here my take on this part of the capital city, with tips on where to stay, major attractions, places to shop and of course, lip smacking restaurants.
 For more ideas on Puerto Rico outside of old town, read my Puerto Rico travel guide.

 Where to stay in Old San Juan?